leolorence12345/Nutrition-video-analysis/README.md

 ---

-<b>Nutrition5k</b> is a dataset of visual and nutritional data for ~5k realistic plates of food captured from Google cafeterias using a custom scanning rig.
-We are releasing this dataset alongside our recent <a href="https://arxiv.org/abs/2103.03375">CVPR 2021 paper</a> to help promote research in visual nutrition understanding.
-Please see the paper for more details on the dataset and follow-up experiments.
+<b>Nutrition5k</b> is a dataset of visual and nutritional data for ~5k realistic plates of food.
+This repository extends the dataset with advanced food tracking, detection, and analysis capabilities.

 ### Key Features
 <ul>